 \subsection{Deep Learning Approaches}

-The majority of the state-of-the-art deep learning techniques combines several non-linear hidden layers as it can also reach to hundreds of layers as well, while a traditional ANNs consists of only one or two hidden layers.
-With the advancement in deep learning technology, the improvement in speech domain surpasses the traditional machine learning algorithms and hence the research in speech domain shifts towards the deep learning based framework and stuttering detection is no exception.
+The majority of the state-of-the-art deep learning techniques combine several non-linear hidden layers as it can reach hundreds of layers as well, while traditional ANNs consist of only one or two hidden layers.
+With the advancement in deep learning technology, the improvement in the speech domain surpasses the traditional machine learning algorithms, and hence the research in the speech domain shifts towards the deep learning-based framework, and SD is no exception.
 The salient advantage of these deep networks is automatic feature selection and extraction which avoids the cumbersome and tedious work of manual feature engineering step.
 The goal of these deep architecture classifiers is to approximate a mapping function $f$ with $\textbf{y} = f(\textbf{X};\theta)$ from input samples \textbf{X} to target labels $\textbf{y}$ by adjusting its parameters $\theta$.
-The most common deep learning architectures used in ASIS research domain are Convolutional neural networks and recurrent neural networks. \paragraph{Recurrent Neural Networks (RNNs)} RNNs belong to a family of deep neural architectures where connections between neurons/nodes form a directed graph along a temporal sequence, thus allowing it to show temporal dynamic behaviour.
-RNNs consists of internal state (memory) that is used to process variable length input sequence.
-This structure makes RNNs good for modelling sequential tasks like time series, connected handwriting, video or speech recognition \cite{goodfellow2016deep}.
+The most common deep learning architectures used in the ASIS research domain are convolutional neural networks and recurrent neural networks. \paragraph{Recurrent Neural Networks (RNNs)} RNNs belong to a family of deep neural architectures where connections between neurons/nodes form a directed graph along a temporal sequence, thus allowing it to show temporal dynamic behavior.
+RNNs consist of an internal state (memory) that is used to process variable-length input sequences.
+This structure makes RNNs good for modeling sequential tasks like time series, connected handwriting, video, or speech recognition \cite{goodfellow2016deep}.
 The other networks process inputs which are independent of each other, but in RNNs, inputs are related to each other.

-Long short term memory networks (LSTMs) introduced by~\citet{lstmorig}, is a special type of RNN, capable of capturing the long term dependencies in the temporal sequence.
+Long short-term memory networks (LSTMs) introduced by Hochreiter and Schmidhuber \emph{et al}~\cite{lstmorig}, is a special type of RNN, capable of capturing the long-term dependencies in the temporal sequence.